-The proposal to ratify the appointment of PwC to serve as the Company's independent registered public accounting firm for 2017 requires the affirmative vote of at least a majority of the votes cast in favor of or against this proposal.
-Abstentions will not count as votes cast on this proposal.
-Therefore, abstentions will have no effect on the proposal.
+The approval of the shareholder resolution requires the affirmative vote of at least a majority of the votes cast in favor of or against this proposal.
+Abstentions will count as votes cast on this proposal, but will not count as votes "for" the proposal.
+Therefore, abstentions will have the same effect as votes "against" the proposal.
 Additionally, broker non-votes will not be considered to have voted on this proposal, and therefore will have no effect on the proposal.
-The individuals named as proxies on the enclosed proxy card will vote your proxy "FOR" ratifying the appointment of PwC unless you instruct otherwise on the proxy or unless you withhold authority to vote.
+The individuals named as proxies on the enclosed proxy card will vote your proxy "AGAINST" approving the shareholder resolution unless you instruct otherwise on the proxy.

-The Board recommends that you vote "FOR" the ratification of appointment of Pricewaterhousecoopers LLP to serve as our independent registered public accounting firm for 2017.
+The Board recommends that you vote "AGAINST" the approval of the shareholder resolution.